-data_file is the base name of the data file to use, defaulting to ".coverage". data_suffix is appended (with a dot) to data_file to create the final file name.
+data_file is the base name of the data file to use.
+The config value defaults to ".coverage".
+None can be provided to prevent writing a data file. data_suffix is appended (with a dot) to data_file to create the final file name.
 If data_suffix is simply True, then a suffix is created with the machine and process identity included.